 7. Have you ever taken a ride on an elephant?
 How did it feel?

 Yes, I have taken a ride on an elephant, and it felt thrilling and exciting.

 8. Which animals have you sat on?
 Write their names.

 I have sat on horse, elephant, camel and buffalo.

 9. You must have seen many animals around you – in books, in movies.
 Some may be alone, some in groups.
 Find out more about any one of these animals and write about it.

-I majorly see dogs around me.
-They are four foot animals who sleep during the day for 4 – 5 hours.
-They eat meat, rice, milk, bread etc… As they are active during the night they give security from thieves and also keeps an eye on our homes.
-If anything abnormal happens they’d attack or start barking loudly.
-Female dogs give birth to babies which are called puppies.
+I mainly see dogs around me.
+They sleep during the day for 4 – 5 hours.
+They eat meat, rice, milk, bread, etc. As they are active during the night, they give security from thieves and also keep an eye on our homes.
+If anything abnormal happens, they will attack or start barking loudly.
+Female dogs give birth to babies, which are called puppies.

 Think and Write

 1. Why do you think the egret is sitting on the buffalo?

 The egret sits on a buffalo to eat flies, grasshoppers and other pests on the buffalo.
 In this way, the egret gets its food, as well as the buffalo, gets rid of germs and dirt.
 Hence, it’s a mutual benefit for both.